bhavanichandra/exl_hackathon/EXL Hackathon.md

 - File Service: The actual API that does the solution.
 - Sql Scripts:  DDL scripts for the application, these can also be auto generated using hibernate properties, but I've included them with some master data.
 Please feel free to update them.
 - Secrets:  A folder containing the spring yml files.
 Sensitive data is encrypted using jaspyt.

+## Solution Design

+### Basic Architecture Flow Chart

+Please find below the design for the solution.

 ## Sequence Diagram